Quantitative Antibody test (to spike protein) that gives number values and can be used to detect immunity after the Covid Vaccine.

 Book On-Line as ‘GP Blood Test’.

-This is the newly approved Covid-19 venous blood antibody test that we as doctors have been waiting for to provide good quality evidence of immunity.
+This is the PHE approved Covid-19 venous blood antibody test that we as doctors have been waiting for to provide good quality evidence of your antibody status.

 You can ONLY come to us to have this test:

-- If it has been at least 2 to 3 weeks after the onset of any Covid-19 symptoms.
+- If it has been at least 2 to 3 weeks after the onset of any Covid-19 symptoms/ having the covid vaccine.

 - If you have no current Covid-19 symptoms (no temperature, cough, weakness, loss of taste/smell).